About healthy ageing

-We are also working towards becoming an age-friendly community by developing an Age-friendly Communities Action Plan, a Positive Ageing Plan, and becoming a member of the World Health Organisation's Global Network for Age-friendly Communities.
+We have a Positive Ageing Plan, and are a member of the World Health Organisation's Global Network for Age-friendly Communities.

 We are dedicated to ensuring our community is supportive and inclusive of people as they age.
 To do this, we:

 - coordinate healthy ageing programs and activities